leonyuhanov/WOWPixelDriver/README.md

 # Some limitations
 * The maximum pixel map size is 255x255 bytes
-* I recomend the maximum amount of pixels to be under 1000 for best perfomance.
+* I recommend the maximum amount of pixels to be under 1000 for best perfomance.
 There are A LOT of variables to consider here such as:
   * Power use
-  * Your soldering Skils
+  * Your soldering skills
-  * Cable and conection types
+  * Cable and connection types
   * Environmental noise
-  * specific requirements for specific pixel chipsets
+  * Specific requirements for specific pixel chipsets
-* The Control module uses the ESPNOW protocol to comunicate with the Driver module.
+* The Control module uses the ESPNOW protocol to communicate with the Driver module.
 I have tested this to be pretty good at about 50 meters line of sight with a clean RF environment.
-WHen you start introducing RF noise, walls, pockets, cases etc... your range wil be smaller
+When you start introducing RF noise, walls, pockets, cases etc... your range will be smaller
 * A lot of the functions use BYTE (uint_8) for input vars.
-Please be mindfull of any overun maths you need to do for your code
+Please be mindful of any overun maths you need to do for your code

 # Basic Workflow
  * Create a pixel map